 In 382 BCE, Sparta exacerbated the growing tensions by seizing and occupying the Theban citadel of the Cadmea with Spartan troops.

-This outrage in Thebes, which saw it as a direct violation of its sovereignty.
+This caused outrage in Thebes, which saw it as a direct violation of its sovereignty.
 The Spartan-installed government was unpopular, and resentment grew within Theban society.

 Three years later, in 379 BCE, Theban exiles, supported by Athens, orchestrated a successful coup to retake the city.